- Contact Information

 Rape, Abuse, and Incest National Network (RAINN) 1-800-656-HOPE

 For information about global gender and women's issues visit the News from the Front section of our website.

 How do I get a tax receipt for my donations?

-To access information about your account, including your Donation Summary to use for tax purposes please follow visit https://supporters.womenforwomen.org.
-You will be able to view it as many times as you would like, print it if needed, or email it to yourself.
+To access information about your account, including your 2013 Donation Summary to use for tax purposes please follow visit our Supporter’s Portal.
+You will be able to view it as many times as you would like.
 In addition to being convenient for you – this will save paper, postage, and resources – and will allow us to use more money directly for our programs and the women we support.
 In the coming months we will add more information to help you manage your sponsorship and donations more easily.

 I am having problems registering on the Supporter Login Features.
 What should I do?